-The Company is currently developing four communities: (1) the third phase of its Post Lake® at Baldwin Park apartment community in Orlando, Florida, planned to consist of 410 luxury apartment units with a total estimated development cost of approximately \$58,600, (2) the Post Parkside at Wade apartment community, which marks the Company s first development in Raleigh, North Carolina, planned to consist of 397 apartment units, and approximately 14,908 square feet of retail space, with a total estimated development cost of approximately \$55,000, (3) the Post Richmond Avenue apartment community in Houston, Texas, planned to consist of 242 apartment units with an estimated development cost of approximately \$34,300 and (4) the Post Soho Square apartment community in Tampa, Florida, planned to consist of 231 apartment units and approximately 10,556 square feet of retail space with a total estimated development cost of approximately \$39,800.
-The square footage amounts are approximate and actual amounts may vary.
-The Company currently expects to utilize available cash, available borrowing capacity under its unsecured bank credit facilities, or other indebtedness, as well as net proceeds from on-going condominium sales and, from time to time, its at-the-market common equity sales program to fund future estimated construction expenditures.
+At September 30, 2013, the Company is currently developing five communities: (1) the third phase of its Post Lake® at Baldwin Park apartment community in Orlando, Florida, planned to consist of 410 luxury apartment units with a total estimated development cost of approximately \$58,600, (2) the Post Parkside at Wade apartment community, which marks the Company s first development in Raleigh, North Carolina, planned to consist of 397 apartment units, and approximately 14,908 square feet of retail space, with a total estimated development cost of approximately \$55,000, (3) the Post Richmond Avenue apartment community in Houston, Texas, planned to consist of 242 apartment units with an estimated development cost of approximately \$34,300, (4) the Post Soho Square apartment community in Tampa, Florida, planned to consist of 231 apartment units and approximately 10,556 square feet of retail space with a total estimated development cost of approximately \$39,800 and (5) the second phase of its Post Alexander apartment community in Atlanta, Georgia, planned to consist of 340 apartment units with a total estimated development cost of approximately \$75,500.
+As of October 25, 2013, the third phase of Post Baldwin Park® and Post Parkside at Wade were 45.6% and 41.6% leased, respectively.